nodejs/package-maintenance/docs/drafts/blog-201910-please-test-against-lts.md

-# Which versions of node should library authors test against?
+# Choosing the Node.js versions for your CI tests (hint: use LTS)

-_tl;dr: we'd like to encourage package authors to make sure their Continuous Integration (CI) setup includes all supported Node.js "long-term support" (LTS) versions, as well as the Current stable release._
+_tl;dr: we'd like to encourage package authors to make sure their Continuous Integration (CI) setup includes **all supported Node.js "long-term support" (LTS) versions**, as well as the Current stable release._

 At the start of 2019, npm released a [list of top 1000 most downloaded packages](https://docs.google.com/spreadsheets/d/1lZDNYsLntwD2q9XaTw-XLuG0VpHH6cOV-Uoa7Y1aTSM/edit#gid=1745448509).
 We scanned that list to find that a large number of these packages have not been updated in over a year, but even if they have - they still did not include the latest Node.js LTS version (10.x at the time) in their Continuous Integration (CI) setup.<sup>1</sup>